 Charles Friedman

-Professor, Information, School of Information; Professor, Health Management and Policy, School of Public Health
+Professor of Information, School of Information; Professor of Health Management and Policy, School of Public Health

 Information technology to improve health and care at scale.